-Delay in the receipt of information and documents from outside sources and the availability of the complainant, suspect, or witness cooperation may affect the number of investigations completed.

-Calculation Type: Cumulative

-New Measure: No

-Strategy A.1.4.
+Goal A: Lottery Strategy 1.1.4.
 Security

-Output Measure A.1.4.c: Number of Lottery Background Investigations Completed
+Output Measure 1.1.4.3: Number of Lottery Background Investigations Completed

 Short Definition:

 This measure reports the number of lottery background investigations completed by the Enforcement Division.
 Lottery background investigations include investigations on lottery retailers, lottery vendors, lottery operator employees, potential commission employees and or other individuals as assigned.
 Lottery background investigations are conducted in order to determine the eligibility requirements of the requested party.

 Purpose/Importance:

 This measure assists in determining the total number of background investigations completed by the Enforcement Division.
 Source/Collection of Data: